Sectumsempra82/auto-subtitle-plus/README.md

 ## Installation

-To get started, you'll need Python 3.7 or newer.
+To get started, you'll need Python between 3.7 and 3.11.9 newer versions are not compatible with the current wishper pip requirements.
+This might change in future.
 Install the binary by running the following command:

     pip install git+https://github.com/m1guelpf/auto-subtitle.git